Text reads 'Pedestrianise Strand' on an Orange KCLSU background with icon of Bush House

 Pedestrianise Strand

-To fully pedestrianise the area of Strand within the movable bollards.
-Preventing the entry of vehicles into the area to keep students safe, building a safe environment for King’s Students and their learning.
+To further pedestrianise the Strand; keeping students safe, building a better environment for King’s Students and their learning.

 Why does it matter?